swetashahi/ProtractorTestsforReactApp/README.md

 - Leave the server running while you conduct your test sessions.
 - In your config file, set seleniumAddress to the address of the running server.
 This defaults to http://localhost:4444/wd/hub.
  (The config file conf.js in the repo already has the address of the selenium server)

+Installing the allure Jasmine Reporter
+In the same directory where Tests are written, run the following npm install jasmine-allure-reporter

+Create the reports folder
+In the same directory where Tests are written, create a folder "allure-results"

  Note: I already had JDK and selenium server setup.
 I used selenium-server -p 4444 to start the selenium server